 Because members have immediate access to our digital resources and hundreds of dollars in savings from our partners, we are unable to offer refunds.

-There are some special cases in which you may be eligible for a refund, such as when claiming a guarantee.
+There are some special cases in which you may be eligible for a refund.
 If you believe you qualify, email [email protected] with details.

 If you signed up with a guarantee and need to claim it, simply email [email protected] with your details and we will take care of the rest.

 We have partnered with companies like ProWritingAid, Scrivener, Todoist, The Novel Factory, and more.
-At the time of this writing, a Member could save more than $250 USD if they took advantage of all the discounts.
-That would pay your Elegant+ membership for over two years!
+At the time of this writing, a Member could save more than $400 USD if they took advantage of all the discounts.

 We plan on adding more Partners to the list in the future, so the value will only increase.
 If you think your business would be a good match, contact us here.

-New or unpublished authors, from anywhere in the world (excluding Quebec, Canada), may enter the contest as long as they are an Elegant+ member and have a PayPal account.
+New or unpublished authors, from anywhere in the world (excluding Quebec, Canada), may enter the contest as long as they are an Elegant+ member.

 Writers who are new or have never been published are encouraged to submit work.